GET IN TOUCH

 Immediate Actions During the 10-Day Hold

-- Full payment: Paying the full balance with a cashier’s check, money order, or transfer from another account can release the levy and restore frozen funds.
+• Full payment — Paying the full balance in full with secured funds before the levy funds are sent can release the levy and restore frozen funds.

 Documentation Required